dotlang/language/doc/Enhancements.md

 Can we say, `::` cannot match with literals?
 No it will hinder gen.
 `if ( x :: y )` does it check for type or values? right side of match can either be a literal or a type or a new variable with it's own type. you cannot use `::` to do `==` comparison.

-? - Better syntax for `%`.
+N - Better syntax for `%`.
 We need to cover hash and array too.
 Maybe we should use a keyword instead of operator.
 The argument to `typeof` is not evaluated.
 Compiler uses it to create type.
 ```